 As you compare different greenhouses, you’ll want to look at what they’re made from.
 Most have aluminum or steel frames, but greenhouse siding is typically made from from plastic film, polycarbonate panels, or glass.

 There are benefits to each of these materials—plastic film is the most affordable and retains heat well, but it can rip or tear and doesn’t do well in strong winds.
 Polycarbonate is a more durable option thanks to its shatter-resistance, and it also provides superior UV-filtering and light diffusion.
-However, this materially isn’t fully transparent, and you’ll also need to look for cellular polycarbonate that’s 4 millimeters or thicker for three-season use or at least 8 millimeters for year-round use in cold climates.
+However, this materially isn’t fully transparent, and you’ll also need to look for cellular polycarbonate that’s 4mm or thicker for three-season use or at least 8mm for year-round use.

 Proper ventilation is essential for any greenhouse, as it allows you to regulate the temperature and humidity inside.
 On hot summer days, your greenhouse may become too warm, which often causes plants to wilt or die.
 For this reason, you’ll want to look for a greenhouse that includes some type of ventilation that you can control, whether it’s a window or vent.